The-Shadowserver-Foundation/api_utils/elasticsearch/README.md

 Each additional section defines one or more report directives.

-* types : optional list of report types to download
+* types : optional comma separated list of report types to download
-* reports : optional list of mailing list names to query
+* reports : optional comma separated list of mailing list names to query
 * log : path filebeat will read files from

 ### Example filebeat.yml